kreon-core/jetbrains-icons-for-vscode/README.md

-### Extended Jetbrains Icons for VsCode (with some custom icons)
+### Jetbrains Icons for VsCode (with some custom icons)

-Install by runing this command: `ext install kreon-core.extended-jetbrains-icons-for-vscode`
+Install by runing this command: `ext install kreon-core.jetbrains-icons-for-vscode`